RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 For more information and pricing, please go [here](https://redislabs.com/pricing/redis-cloud-private/).

-## Viewing Subscriptions

-To view the details of a subscription click "Subscriptions" in the menu, and then click on the name of the Subscription you wish to view.

-There are two things you can change about an existing subscription:

-1. The RV Cloud Account used by the subscription
-1. Subscription name
-1. Payment method used
-1. Cloud network details

-To edit an item, click on the pencil icon to the right of it.

-In addition, you can see:

-1. The number of shards purchased and their cost
-1. The underlying resources that your subscription is running on

-To delete a subscription, click on the **Delete** button at the bottom of the form.
-You will be prompted to confirm before your subscription is actually deleted.
-The delete will only occur if the subscription **does not have any databases**.
-If it does, you must first delete the databases.

 If you'd rather watch an overview of Redis Cloud VPC, watch the below
 video: